-FIA_AFL.1.1 Refinement: The TSF shall detect when an Administrator configurable positive integer of successive unsuccessful authentication attempts occur related to administrators attempting to authenticate remotely.
+FIA_AFL.1.1 Refinement: The TSF shall detect when an Administrator configurable positive integer positive integer of successive unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely.

-FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall [prevent the offending remote Administrator from successfully authenticating until [an Authorized Administrator unlocks the locked user account] is taken by a local Administrator].
+FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been [met], the TSF shall [prevent the offending remote administrator from successfully authenticating until an Administrator defined time period has elapsed].